Indian Child Welfare

 ● There are many different cultures within each Alaska Native ethnicity.

-● There is only one with Federal recognized reservation status in Alaska (Metlakatla).
+● There is only one Tribe with Federally recognized reservation status in Alaska (Metlakatla).